-06.01.04.07 Step 1.4.7: Post-Fire
+06.01.04.07 Step 1.4.7: Post-Fire SSD

 Basis for 1.4.7-A Question: If operators have adequate alternate lighting readily available to perform necessary manual actions, the actions remain feasible and the impact on risk is minimal.

 Basis for 1.4.7-B Question: In general, the inspector should not have a finding in this category related to equipment that is not important to the credited SSD path.
-However, the equipment may not be required for .
+However, the equipment may not be required for SSD.
 Equipment that is important to SSD but not required for SSD affects SSD later in the fire scenario, after efforts to suppress the fire would have been taken.
-Therefore this equipment is less risk significant and the finding can be screened to Green.
+Therefore, this equipment is less risk significant, and the finding can be screened to Green.

 Basis for 1.4.7-C Question: This question is intended to screen findings to Green that are only related to the ability to achieve cold shutdown (for Appendix R plants) or an extended safe and stable condition (for NFPA 805 plants), such that there is no degradation in the ability of the plant to reach hot shutdown/hot standby.

-06.01.04.08 Step 1.4.8: Main Control Room Fires
+06.01.04.08 Step 1.4.8: Main Control Room (MCR) Fires

-This section only applies if there is no equipment greater than or equal to 440V in the MCR.
+NOTE: This section only applies if there is no equipment greater than or equal to 440V in the MCR.

 Basis for 1.4.8-A Question: From NUREG-2169 (Reference 19), the fire frequency in the Main Control Board is 0.005/ry.
 From Appendix L of NUREG/CR-6850 (Reference 8), Figure L-1 indicates that the product of severity factor and NSP depends solely on the distance between “targets” as located on the Main Control Board.
 For a bounding fire scenario where the fire frequency is 0.005/ry (which cannot be subdivided among individual panels) and the CCDP = 1, it requires the product of severity factor and NSP to be < (1.0E-6/ry)/(0.005/ry) = 2E-4 for screening at this step.
 Attaining such a low value (2E-4) is only possible if the cables in the Main Control Board are “qualified” and the targets on the Main Control Board are at least 2.5 m apart (see Figure L-1).

 Basis for 1.4.8-B Question: For electrical enclosure fires, the original Fire Protection SDP assumed a “per-enclosure” fire frequency of 5.5E-5/ry based on the NUREG/CR-6850 (Reference 8) plant-wide FIF for electrical enclosures of 0.045/ry.
 This suggests an average of about 800 electrical enclosures per plant ([0.045/ry]/[5.5E-5/ry] ≈ 800).
-Reference 19 re-estimated the plant-wide electrical enclosure fire frequency as 0.030/ry, a 33 reduction, which would reduce the “per-enclosure” fire frequency to approximately (0.67)(5.5E-5/ry) ≈ 4E-5/ry.
+Reference 19 re-estimated the plant-wide electrical enclosure fire frequency as 0.030/ry, a 33 percent reduction, which would reduce the “per-enclosure” fire frequency to approximately (0.67)(5.5E-5/ry) ≈ 4E-5/ry.
 To achieve no greater than a 1E-6/ry CDF with spurious operations in two non-adjacent, non-Main Control Board electrical enclosures, the product of the inter-cable spurious operations cannot exceed (1E-6/ry)/(4E-5/ry) = 0.025.
 From Reference 17, the maximum probability of an inter-cable spurious operation is 0.025 for grounded AC cables with thermoplastic insulation (see Table 4-1).
 Therefore, the probability of two independent inter-cable spurious operations will be < 0.025, which is the case for two non-adjacent, non-Main Control Board electrical enclosures.